amiralles/contest/README.md

 }
 ```

-* Keep in mind that these *special types* are meant to used for **global assmebly level** configuration.
+* Keep in mind that these *special types* are meant to used for **global, assmebly level configuration**.
 If you need _test level_ or _class level_ configuration, use the before/after callbacks instead.
 (As shown in the samples above).

 #### How to install
 Obviously, you can clone the repo, build from sources and get the binaries.
 But you can also get [contest from nuget](https://www.nuget.org/packages/Contest/)